silverstripe-archive/silverstripe-cmsworkflow/README.md

 Based on your permission levels, authors in the CMS will see different actions on a page, and a new "Workflow" tab listing open requests.

+## Email alerts

+Email alerts are configurable by the developer.

+The following line sets a config option

+    WorkflowRequest::set_alert(CLASS, EVENT, GROUP, NOTIFY);

+CLASS is one of either WorkflowPublicationRequest or WorkflowDeletionRequest

+EVENT is one of

+ * request
+ * publish
+ * approve (3 step only)
+ * deny
+ * cancel
+ * comment

+GROUP is either author or publisher

+NOTIFY is either true or false